HinodeXRT/xrtpy/docs/getting_started.rst

 ===============

 XRTpy is a Python package being developed for the analysis of observations made by the X-Ray Telescope (XRT) on the board Hinode spacecraft.
 This page is intended for new users of `xrtpy`.
-For more background information about the XRT at large reference the `SolarSoft XRT Analysis Guide`_.
+For more background information about XRT please refer to the `SolarSoft XRT Analysis Guide`_.

 XRTpy Objects: